Hitsuono/Topophilic/content/blog/tfa_mhr/tfa_mhr.md

 Let's see some examples of complexes homeomorphic to spaces of interest.
 First, the $\Delta^n$ themselves give us a simplicial model of $D^n$.
 For the n-dimensional sphere $S^n$, $\partial \Delta^n$ is a complex homeomorphic to it.
 In the case of the circle, this is just the three edges of a triangle.

-IMG!!!
+IMG!!! (desengo dos espaços)

+SHADER!!!
+(D3)

 What about, say, a cylinder?
 This can be done by gluing four quads in sequence, and then gluing the first and last ones together as well, forming a "square straw".

-IMG!!!

-Schematically, we could represent this triangulation as follows
+SHADER!!!

 For the torus, this is a bit more intricate.
-We can first form a skewed cylinder with two triangles as its boundary.
-Make three copies of this shape, and then glue them together in their boundaries, as shown below.
+First, form a skewed cylinder with two triangles as its boundary.
+Make three copies of this shape, and then glue them together in their boundaries and you'll get a torus, as shown below.

 SHADER!!!

-Schematically, we can see this triangulation as follows.
-First, take one of the cylinders and cut the edge joining its two boundary triangles, making a flat piece as shown below.
-The edges marked as "a" indicate that they should be glued together, and the fact they follow the same direction indicate their start and ending points should be matched (we could reverse these, and get a "twist", as we're going to see further below).
-Then we join three of these representations in sequence, gluing along the adequate edges.
-We also mark with "b" the edges that should be finally glued together to form the complete torus.

-IMG!!!

-For schematic purposes, we can further simplify this figure flattening it to a square, getting the following (note, this is only a schematic description of how to get the triangulationwe described):
+(BARRA, TORO)

 IMG!!!